pmjones/adr/MENTIONS.md

 # Mentions

-Mentions, discussions, and commentary regarding Action Domain Responder.
+Mentions, discussions, and commentary regarding _Action Domain Responder_.

 - The original blog post that led to this offering is at <http://paul-m-jones.com/archives/5970>.

-- Stephan Hochdörfer responded to that offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; follow-up discussion appears at <http://paul-m-jones.com/archives/5987> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.
+- Stephan Hochdörfer responded to the original ADR offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; follow-up discussion appears at <http://paul-m-jones.com/archives/5987> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.

 - Jon Leighton writes about a "Focused Controller" that maps well to the _Action_ element in ADR at <http://www.jonathanleighton.com/articles/2012/explaining-focused-controller>.